oncomouse/middleman-mdl-course-template/Readme.md

 ### Adding Sidebar Widgets

 Sidebar widgets are defined in the `source/partials/sidebar_widgets` folder of this repository.
 They must begin with an underscore ("_") and can be in any file format supported by Middleman.
-A sidebar widget for Instructor Information (office hours, etc.) is provided for you.
+Sidebar widgets for Instructor Information (office hours, etc.) and Table of Contents are provided for you.

 ## The Course Schedule (`data/schedule.yml`)